Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Discussion

 \section{Discussion}

-Commonly followed guidance on analyzing observational data suggests that outcome blinding maintains the objectivity of the result.
-Contrary to this idea, we have shown via theory and simulations that, in a wide variety of settings, the bias incurred by blinded analysts can be on the same order of magnitude as the bias incurred by unblinded analysts.
-We have also outlined a simple, unblinded procedure for avoiding such forms of bias, which does not require any outcome data to be discarded in the final analysis.
+Rigorous standards of evidence and objectivity are crucial for the regulatory and litigation settings that motivate outcome blinding.
+Unfortunately, and contrary to conventional guidance, we have shown that the bias incurred by blinded analysts can be on the same order of magnitude as the bias incurred by unblinded analysts.
+We have also outlined a simple, alternative, unblinded procedure for avoiding such forms of bias, which does not require any outcome data to be discarded in the final analysis.

 An important caveat is that bias from blinded analysts appears to require that analysts either be explicitly malicious, or have tendencies towards self-interest.
 Bias in unblinded scenarios however might plausibly be the result of well-intentioned analysts second guessing their methods after seeing a surprising result.
 For this reason, the insufficiencies of outcome blinding are most concerning when analysts present reports to external decision makers with conflicting incentives (e.g., journal editors, regulatory agencies, or judges).
 Here, the external decision makers may wish to enforce safeguards that protect against bias regardless of its cause.
 On the other hand, outcome blinding may still be a useful tool for an analyst reporting to internal decision makers, as the analyst's team will bear the cost of any poorly informed decision, and there is less incentive to mislead.